 Would you even let your animals spend their life in a place such is this?

-This is a recent picture from a classroom in Mae La refuge camp...no one want to make improvements for they don't know how long until the Thai officials will close the camps...it's been over 30 years...
+This is a recent picture from a classroom in Mae La refuge camp...no one want to make improvements for they don't know how long until the camps will close down...it's been over 30 years...

 There are many more pictures as you scroll down the page...